 What does RubyTapas do?

-RubyTapas is an online resource for developers with some experience programming in Ruby on Rails and want to take their skills to the next level.
+RubyTapas is an online resource for developers with some experience programming in Ruby on Rails who want to take their skills to the next level.
 They offer 2 episodes (lessons) per week that introduce subscribers to intermediate and advanced Ruby concepts, including object-oriented design, test practices, refactoring skills, and more.
-Their episodes are held live via screencasting, but each one is recorded and archived, so users can always refer back to previous material.
+Episodes are held live as well as recorded and archived.
+Therefore, users can always refer back to previous material.
 In general, episodes include a short video, code walkthroughs (with illustrations), and written explanations.
-Many episodes feature guest instructors, so users learn from a diverse range of field experts and experienced developers.
+Plus, many episodes feature guest instructors, so users learn from a diverse range of field experts and experienced developers.

-With over 600 short lessons that cover design, style, APIs & libraries, testing, and more, RubyTapas is a good option for those looking to learn new tricks and techniques.
+They have over 600 short lessons that cover design, style, APIs & libraries, testing, and more.
+RubyTapas is a good option for those looking to learn new tricks and techniques.
 However, users should note that RubyTapas does not offer interactive lessons, access to a community discussion board, or support from instructors.

 Who is RubyTapas for?

 Intermediate and advanced web developers and software engineers who have prior experience programming with Ruby on Rails can benefit from RubyTapas.
-The program is a good option for those who are self-motivated, as they do not offer hands-on projects, 1-on-1 instruction, or job-seeking guidance.
+In addition, the program is a good option for those who are self-motivated, as they do not offer hands-on projects, 1-on-1 instruction, or job-seeking guidance.

 What does RubyTapas cost?
 How much work is involved?

 While RubyTapas offers some free resources, including a few free episodes, users must subscribe to access most of the material.
 Users choose from two subscription options: hungry and ravenous.
 The hungry option costs $18 per month and includes local access to every episode.
 Those who select the ravenous option pay $35 per month and can download episodes for offline viewing.
-They also have access to the RubyTapas RSS (iTunes) video feed, which comes with bonus material that is not archived.
+They also have access to the bonus material on the RubyTapas RSS (iTunes) video feed.
 Users receive 2 additional free months if they pay for 12 months upfront.